This guide is part of our complete Sun Valley, Idaho travel guide — everything you need to plan your trip, from locals who live here.

 Casual Lunch & Easy Midday Spots

-These are places that work well between hikes, ski laps, or errands — unfussy, satisfying, and dependable.
+These are the places that work well between hikes, ski laps, or errands — unfussy, satisfying, and dependable.
+The best ones in Sun Valley happen to also be genuinely good, which isn’t a given in a resort town where “convenient” often means “mediocre.”

-A relaxed, no-drama lunch spot that also happens to have a lovely little market attached.
-You can grab lunch and pick up local produce at the same time, which makes it especially appealing if you’re staying longer or cooking at home.
+A relaxed, no-drama lunch spot with a lovely little market attached.
+You can grab lunch and pick up local produce at the same time, which makes it especially useful if you’re staying in a rental or want to eat in some evenings.
+The food is unpretentious and the atmosphere matches — it feels like a neighborhood spot rather than something designed to impress visitors.
+That’s a rarer quality in Sun Valley than you’d think.

 Best for: casual lunches, light bites, local produce shopping